When will the list of classes and associated modes of instruction be published and where?

 Will there be a limit on the number of faculty working in their offices so that there is only 50% capacity in the building?
 If so, how will that be communicated to faculty, staff and students in the building?

 Given the capacity of academic buildings, we do not expect to limit the number of faculty working in their offices.
-Because of the size of faculty offices, we recommend that faculty hold office hours elsewhere (through Zoom, in outdoor spaces, or in unoccupied classroom spaces).
+Because of the size of faculty offices, we recommend that faculty hold office hours elsewhere (through Zoom or in unoccupied classroom spaces).

 What plans are in place to disinfect classrooms and bathrooms in between classes; will there be hand sanitizers available in all classrooms or masks if students forget to bring them?